PaddlePaddle/Paddle/doc/design/python/user_interface.md

 In most cases, user need not to create a `pd.Block` directly, but it is the basis of a Paddle program:

 - user's program is stored in `pd.Block`
-- when we want to run the codes, we just need to execute a corresponding `pd.Block`
+- when run the codes, just execute the corresponding `pd.Block`

-A `pd.Block` can has its own namespace, which makes it possible to hide the local variables from block block.
+A `pd.Block` can has its own namespace, which makes it possible to hide the local variables from block, for example:

 ```python
 W = pd.Variable(shape=[20, 20])